Tutorial - Integrate Dynamo

 - You have some experience with reading Python code

-During the tutorial, we added some links to additional information; but don't let them distract you too much.
+In the tutorial, we added some links to additional information; but don't let them distract you too much.
 Stay focused on completing the tutorial.
-After this, you will know everything you need to create an app which includes integrating with Dynamo.
+After this, you will know everything you need to create an app which includes an integration with Dynamo (Sandbox).

 1. Setup a VIKTOR app